jventura1738/COSC320/IOModel/README.md

 - This inversion requires the matrix to be a matrix of dimensions n x n where n is a power of 2.
 If it is not a power of 2, then the matrix will be padded to the nearest power of 2 greater than n, then unpadded when the inversion is complete.
 - EXTRA CREDIT: (20pts) Strassen's Algorithm for Matrix Multiplication, (5pts) Determinant/Cofactor Calculation involved in finding Non-Singular Matrices

+Also note that my matrix inversion is not very fast due to the determinant calculation which has a worst case of O(n!).

 ## README:

 Instructions to run the programs (also located in makefile):
 - To create the object files & executables: 'make all' or simply 'make'
 - To run memory checks for the driver & iomodel: 'make m_driver' & 'make m_iomodel' respectively.
 The latter will run with my data.txt by default.
 If you wish to use your own files, simply use your own commands such as: 'valgrind ./iomodel <filename>' or 'valgrind ./iomodel <file1> <file2> <file n>'
+- NOTE: you can put each .txt file consecutively and the iomodel will do one file at a time.

+### Data Collection & Tests:

+Time complexities on valid matrices of dimensions (m x n):
+- Addition & Subtraction -> O(m * n)
+- Scalar Multiplication -> O(m * n)
+- Matrix Multiplication -> O(m^3)
+- Strassen's Algorithm -> O(m^2.8)
+- Matrix Determinant -> O(n!)

+### EXTRA CREDIT!

+- Determinant calculation (O(n!)): this was very apparent in my tests as where each increase in the number of rows (or cols) made the calulation take MUCH longer.
+This method uses the Laplace Expansions which is a simple but feasible divide & conquer algorithm for calculating a matrix's determinant.